over-codes/over-codes.github.io/index.md

 ## Recent posts

+[Way of the Gopher -- Lesson 1](https://htmlpreview.github.io/?https://github.com/over-codes/way-of-the-gopher/blob/main/slides/lesson01_journey_begins/presentation.html#slide1); the starting of a tutorial to get people started with Go as their first programming language!

 [My tools](tools.html); a short summary of the tools I'm using in my day to day.
 Nerds might find this interesting, even if most people don't :).

 [Voting 2020](election-2020.html)